JaegerwaldDev/FiguraLibs/jd_cloud_checker.md

+The code for this library can be found [here](https://github.com/JaegerwaldDev/FiguraLibs/blob/main/jd_cloud_checker.lua).

 # JDCloudChecker

 Shows a little icon in the corner of your screen to show if your avatar is currently uploaded to the figura cloud or not.